 Thankfully, cervical stenosis is highly treatable.
 Your age, severity of symptoms, and desire to have children are the main factors that determine the best treatment for your condition.
 For example, if you’re experiencing little to no pain and don’t have severe menstrual abnormalities, you and your doctor may decide to forgo treatment.
 Whereas, if you’re dealing with intense pain, menstrual irregularities, and you’re seeking to have children discussing treatment options with your doctor will be prudent.

-Standard treatment for cervical stenosis is to have a cervical dilator placed within the cervix.
+The standard treatment for cervical stenosis is to have a cervical dilator placed within the cervix.
 This small device works to expand and stretch the cervix over time.
-If this is a treatment that your doctor is suggesting, make sure you discuss at length the side effects and long term impact such treatment will have.
+If this is a treatment that your doctor is suggesting, make sure you discuss at length the side effects and the long-term impact such treatment will have.
 Additionally, do your research.
 Are there aspects of this treatment that make you uncomfortable?
 Do you have questions about its efficacy?
 Should you be working with a specialist?
 Express and discuss your concerns with your doctor before making any next steps.

 While this isn’t a popular condition that gets discussed a lot, it’s still a common gynecological disorder that causes pain and disruptive symptoms for many women.
 Furthermore, the lack of awareness surrounding this condition may contribute to it being overlooked, misdiagnosed, and undiagnosed.
 But, the great news is that it can be easily treated once diagnosed.
 And, while this post doesn’t discuss the various treatments for cervical stenosis if you have cervical stenosis, you should prioritize conversing with your doctor about a suitable treatment.
 Lastly, remember that living with painful, irregular, or abnormal periods is not normal or healthy.
 Treat it as a sign that your body is trying to tell you something and get evaluated to determine the root cause.